Oxalis acetosella: In culture

 The common wood-sorrel is sometimes referred to as a shamrock and may be given as a gift on Saint Patrick's Day.
-This may have began in 1830, when an English botanist James Bicheno claimed wood sorrel to be true shamrock, due to its prettier trifoliate clover-like leaf, its early flowering in March, and because it can be eaten.
+This may have begun in 1830, when an English botanist James Bicheno claimed wood sorrel to be true shamrock, due to its prettier trifoliate clover-like leaf, its early flowering in March, and because it can be eaten.
 Despite this, it is more generally accepted that the plant described as "true" shamrock is a species of clover, usually lesser clover (Trifolium dubium).

 Wood-sorrel is also known as Alleluia because it blossoms between Easter and Pentecost, when the Psalms which end with Hallelujah are sung.